 xvii.
-Reserves
+RESERVES

-The board sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
-Reserves are created by transferring amounts out of the board's Revenue Reserve.
-When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
-The reserve is then transferred back into through the movements in reserves so that there is no net charge against the board's revenue reserve for the expenditure.
+The Board sets aside specific amounts as reserves for future policy purposes or to cover contingencies.
+Reserves are created by transferring amounts out of the Board's Revenue Reserve.
+When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to score against the Surplus or Deficit on the Provision of xviii.
+REVENUE EXPENDITURE FUNDED FROM CAPITAL UNDER STATUTE

+Services in the Comprehensive Income and Expenditure Statement.
+The reserve is then transferred back into through the movements in reserves so that there is no net charge against the Board's revenue reserve for the expenditure.

-Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, local taxation, retirement and employee benefits and do not represent usable resources for the board - these reserves are explained in the relevant policies.
+Certain reserves are kept to manage the accounting processes for non-current assets, financial instruments, local taxation, retirement and employee benefits and do not represent usable resources for the Board - these reserves are explained in the relevant policies.